 Cabinets are a kitchen necessity.
 But can you use kitchen cabinets outside the kitchen?
 Absolutely!
 These seven rooms are excellent places for kitchen cabinets to be repurposed for totally new uses.

 A vast number of people are working from home these days.
 Too many of them are working from the dining room table.
-If you’re one of them and looking to transform a space in the home into a permanent office.
-Instead of a desk, why not try cabinets and a countertop?
+If you’re one of them and looking to transform a space in the home into a permanent office, consider kitchen or bathroom cabinets.

 Take one wall of just about any room and add some wall and base cabinets to create a built-in office space complete with storage and workspace.

 Standard kitchen cabinets come in 34.5 inches, which is perfect for a 36 inch countertop.
 Standard desks are about 30 inches so plan for a bar-height desk.
 You can also purchase base cabinets in lower heights if you prefer a standard desk height.

 Wall cabinets for the office can go all the way to the ceiling or any height in between.
 You can design your office cabinets according to your needs.
-If you are installing a desk made with base cabinets, be sure to leave enough headspace in the wall cabinets.
+If you are installing a desk made with base cabinets, be sure to leave enough headspace between the base and the wall cabinets.

-Like it or not, your household sometimes revolves around such mundane tasks as doing the laundry.
+Like it or not, your household sometimes revolves around mundane tasks like doing the laundry.
 You can ease those tasks by making the most of the space in your laundry room.

 Use kitchen cabinets to equip the laundry room with plenty of storage.
 Think about specific tasks you need to complete in the laundry room and this will guide your design and cabinet selections.
 You’ll want to balance workspace and storage space then add some custom perks like a built-in ironing board.